 Minimum Age to Sell Alcohol by State

-In Alabama there is no minimum state age to sell wine or beer in a store for consumption off-site.
+There is no minimum state age to sell wine or beer in a store for drinking off-site.
 But a person must be at lease 21 to sell spirits in such a venue.
-Also, a manager or supervisor of unspecified age must be present.
+Also, a supervisor of unspecified age must be present.

 Discover more at Alabama Alcohol Laws.